HunterG6700/Coffee-Ordering-System/README.md

 # Coffee-Ordering-System
-A coffee wordering system written in Java.
+A coffee ordering system written in Java.
 It sends the orders to Amazon AWS SQS Queue